PHY ED 1124 Principles and Practice in 1st Aid and Cardiopulmonary Resuscitation: 1 semester hour

 Prerequisite: Consent of instructor.
 A study of current practices, problems, trends and research involved in the analysis and development of the physical education curriculum.

-Prerequisite: Consent of instructor.
-A study of trends and research relating to teaching methodology, teacher effectiveness, and supervision of instruction in physical education.
-Emphasis will be given to the application of research on teacher effectiveness in the instructional process in physical education.
+Prerequisites: Graduate standing and consent of instructor.
+A study of trends and research relating to teaching methodology, supervision of instruction, and classroom management in physical education.
+Emphasis will be placed on the application of research in best instructional practices and teacher effectiveness in physical education.

 A study of potential research problems and research processes in specific physical education subdisciplines.
 A research project will be completed in the student's physical education subdiscipline interest area.